forseti-security/forseti-security/_docs/configure/explain/index.md

 IAM Explain is not part of the main Forseti releases from master.
 Please deploy from the [IAM Explain experimental branch](https://github.com/GoogleCloudPlatform/forseti-security/tree/explain-experimental).

-This quickstart describes how to set up IAM Explain for Forseti Security.
+This document describes how to set up IAM Explain for Forseti Security.
 IAM Explain is a client-server based application that helps administrators, auditors, and users of Google Cloud to understand, test, and develop Cloud Identity and Access Management (Cloud IAM) policies.
 It can enumerate access by